janetjoywilson/janetjoywilson.github.io/_posts/2017-02-18-tired-of-reading.md

 That's the kind of personal and thoughtful recommendation that gets me away from this computer and into the pages.
 It's the kind I want to ensure that I also make to others.

-## till later dear reader because I'm reading!
+## till later dear reader because I'm busy reading!